 - idiopathic and often unknown; proposed causes include

 - in congenital cases, some renal tract abnormalities are recognised

 - in ~40% of cases, an aberrant, accessory, or early-branching lower pole segment vessel is found and observed to compress the ureter, causing mechanical obstruction

 Traditionally intravenous urography/pyelography (IVP/IVU) has been performed for assessing for PUJ obstruction.
-The administration of furosemide may be used to assist confirming the diagnosis, in particular, to exclude a dilated non-obstructed upper collecting system (so-called 'baggy pelvis').
+The administration of furosemide may be used to assist in confirming the diagnosis, in particular, to exclude a dilated non-obstructed upper collecting system (so-called 'baggy pelvis').

 - will often show a dilated renal pelvis with a collapsed proximal ureter